wayoubi/risk-game/README.md

 See how to install JSDK1.8
 [here](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html)

-Please make sure your Java SDK (Not JRE) on the path, for example use
+Please make sure your Java SDK 1.8 on the path, for example use

 ```sh
 $ java -version                                                                                                                                                                          ✔  10321  13:51:19